cmakkaya/devops-cloud-resources/README.md

 ## About This Repository

-You may find  the resources (books, notes, interview questions, exam questions, cheatsheet, whitepaper, guide, handson, handbook,   etc.) about [DevOps]() and [Cloud System]().
+You may find  the resources (books, notes, interview questions, exam questions, cheatsheet, whitepaper, guide, handson, handbook,   etc.) about  `DevOps`  and  `Cloud System`.

 In this repository, I am adding useful resources here to reach them when I need, and also maybe they can be helpful for others.